Our Story

-In Brief
+In brief

 Broadcast history

-From April 19, 2007 to September 24, 2015 Just Right broadcast from CHRW 94.9 in London, Ontario.
+From April 19, 2007, to September 24, 2015, Just Right was broadcast on CHRW 94.9 FM in London, Ontario.

 From a listener

-Anyway, just wanted to tell you that with every show, I learn something, and this “something” is always significant, that I ponder for days, weeks and even years.
-It really is a unique experience that enriches my life greatly, which is why I support the show in what I consider to be an insignificant way……which is the point I guess, otherwise it would be a sacrifice……LOL!
+Anyway, just wanted to tell you that with every show, I learn something, and this “something” is always significant that I ponder for days, weeks, and even years.
+It really is a unique experience that enriches my life greatly, which is why I support the show in what I consider to be an insignificant way……which is the point I guess, otherwise it would be a sacrifice…LOL!

-Thanks again guys!
+Thanks again, guys!

 Murray T.